AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 In the previous chapters of this manual it was explained how the lightweight \alib string types
 \c String, \c CString and \c Substring are constructable using values of C++ types which are equipped with "character array traits".
-Those traits are nothing else but meta-information about these types which is provided by corresponding specializations of templated structs \b T_CharArray and \b T_ZTCharArray.
-The character array type traits are introduced with module \alib_characters.
+Those traits are nothing else but meta-information about these types which is provided by corresponding specializations of templated structs \b ArrayTraits and \b ZTArrayTraits.
+The character array type-traits are introduced with module \alib_characters.

 Some high level object-oriented programming languages offer a root class which provides a common interface for just any derived type and such interface may contain a method that creates a